Cloud-Recon/Azure-Blog/_drafts/azure-route-server.md

 In Azure, your “next hop” could be in a completely different subnet.
 It might even be in a completely different *availability zone*.
 There’s no physical router in the middle that sees the packet and chooses a path.
 Instead, the **Azure fabric (the underlying SDN platform)** looks at metadata — route tables, NSGs, service tags, and BGP announcements — and decides where the packet goes.

 And that decision needs to be **instructed explicitly**.
 If you want traffic to pass through a firewall in a different subnet before hitting the internet?
-You don’t patch cables or configure OSPF — you write a UDR.
+You don’t patch cables or configure OSPF, you write a UDR.
 It’s the Azure-native way of injecting logic into a topology that doesn’t physically exist.

 ### 3. You’re Working With a Multi-Layered Routing Stack